COSMIC APPLE GARDENS

 Recipes

-The coolers at your site are stocked with a selection of the beef and pork listed below.
-If you know you want something, please email me and I will make sure it is in the cooler, reserved for you.
+The coolers at your site are stocked with a selection of Lifeline Cheese and Cosmic Apple Pork and Beef (listed below).
 I don't send every cut every week, they simply won't all fit!

 WASH YOUR VEGGIES!!